cocos-creator/creator-api-docs-2.x/en/classes/Event.EventCustom.md

 ##### Properties

   - [`detail`](#detail) `Object` A reference to the detailed data of the event
+  - [`keyCode`](#keycode) `Number` The keyCode read-only property represents a system and implementation dependent numerical code identifying the unmodified value of the pressed key. </br>
+This is usually the decimal ASCII (RFC 20) or Windows 1252 code corresponding to the key.</br>
+If the key can't be identified, this value is 0.</br>
   - [`type`](#type) `String` The name of the event (case-sensitive), e.g. "click", "fire", or "submit".
   - [`bubbles`](#bubbles) `Boolean` Indicate whether the event bubbles up through the tree or not.
   - [`target`](#target) `Object` A reference to the target to which the event was originally dispatched.